Process and Information on Vacuum Aspiration

 - Via suction, the uterus is emptied of the embryo and the placenta.

-- After the procedure, the physician examines the extracted material in order to ensure that the abortion is complete.
-He may also use ultrasound to check whether the uterus is completely empty.
+- After the procedure, the physician examines the extracted material to ensure the abortion is complete.
+He may also use ultrasound to check whether the uterus is empty.
 If there is a remnant, it is removed by repeating a suction aspiration or by performing a D&C to avoid infection.

 - An antibiotic is commonly given on the day of operation to prevent infection.